needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/edit-your-project-manifest.md

 Unity fully supports "Released" packages with the LTS cycle of their corresponding Editor version.
 For example, AR Foundation 5.0 entered "Released" status during development of Unity 2022.2, and will be supported alongside the 2022.3 LTS version of the Unity Editor.
 Thus, AR Foundation 5.0 appears in the Package Manager window in Unity 2022.2.

-It is possible to access AR Foundation 5.1 in Unity Editor versions 2021.2 or 2021.3, but AR Foundation 5.1 does not appear in the Package Manager window for these versions because they do not follow the same procedures for testing, validation, and LTS support.
+It is possible to access AR Foundation 6.0 in Unity 2023.2, but AR Foundation 6.0 does not appear in the Package Manager window for this version because it does not follow the same procedures for testing, validation, and LTS support.

-To access AR Foundation 5.1 in Unity 2021.2 or 2021.3, edit your project manifest as explained below.
+To access AR Foundation 6.0 in Unity 2023.2, edit your project manifest as explained below.

 ## Edit your project manifest